reactql/old_docs/source/faq.md

 FWIW, I generally use [Apollo Server](http://dev.apollodata.com/tools/) (Node.js) and [Graphene](http://graphene-python.org/) (Python) in my own projects for building GraphQL servers.

 > ReactQL is intended for apps that *consume* GraphQL, rather than supply it.
 Creating a GraphQL server is a back-end concern that's outside of the scope of this starter kit.
+However, adding one to your existing server - if that's what you want to do - is trivial.
+Check out [this example project](https://github.com/reactql/examples/tree/master/graphql-server) for the code.